Skip to main content

 Mascot

-Smith's athletic teams have been known as the Pioneers since 1986.
-The name expresses the spirit of Smith's students and our leadership role in women's athletics (the first women's basketball game was played at Smith in 1893).
+Smith’s athletic teams had been known as the Pioneers since 1986.
+The name expresses the spirit of Smith’s students and our leadership role in women's athletics (the first women’s basketball game was played at Smith in 1893).